PhilippeThunderbolt/PackOS/README.md

 <img src="images/suitstatus.jpg" width="400">

-A portable, sci-fi-inspired telemetry display built on an ESP32 with a 2.8" LCD.
+A portable, The Expanse-inspired telemetry display built on an ESP32 with a 2.8" LCD.
 Designed for prop builds, wearables, and experimentation.

 ---

 ## Features

-- Belter-style UI (“PACK STATUS”, telemetry bars, alerts)
+- Belter-style UI ("boot" screen, telemetry bars, low oxygen alerts)
+- Animated boot sequence with belter inspired messages
+- Configurable "Actvity mode" to set the level of alerts
+- Configurable "glitch mode" that adds random screen noise
 - Highly customizable for all messages and timers
-- Animated boot sequence with belter inspired messages
 - Auto-layout adapts to screen size and orientation
+- Low cost ESP32 based module support
 - USB-C or battery powered (LiPo with onboard charging)
 - Modular code structure for easy customization